 - Has the student behaved dishonestly, fraudulently, or in any way designed to mislead or harm others?

-Alternatively, the panel issues a warning if it decides there is evidence of misconduct, but your fitness to practise is not impaired and does not require any further sanctions.
+- Warning issued (if there is evidence of misconduct, but your fitness to practise is not impaired)

-- conditions or undertakings, eg restrictions on clinical practice, agreed medical supervision or remedial teaching
+- Conditions or undertakings (i.e. restrictions on clinical practice, agreed medical supervision or remedial teaching)

 We can help you

-If you are ever called before a student fitness to practise panel, it is important you contact us here at Medical Protection as soon as you can.
-We’ll be able to give you expert advice and support throughout.
+If you are ever called before a student fitness to practise panel, you can contact us for expert advice and support.
 As fellow medics, we are approachable and realistic and give you guidance specific to you and your circumstances.
 It’s worth noting, however, that we assist with problems relating to the practice of medicine, not problems that relate entirely to personal conduct.

-To talk to us about disciplinary procedures or issues you might be facing, call our support and advice line on 0800 952 0442.
+To talk to us about disciplinary procedures or issues you might be facing, email us or call our student support and advice line: 0800 952 0442.